almazkun/effective_python/chapter_3_Functions_item_19-26/README.md

 assert safe_division_c(2, divisor=5) == 0.4
 ```

-* Let's say, that later we have decided to change the names because some reason.
+* Let's say, that later we have decided to change the names for some random reason.
 Now previous calls to the function will break:
 ```python
 def safe_division_c(numerator, denominator, *, # Changed
                     ignore_overflow=False,